Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.

 - loss of vision caused by a condition such as macular degeneration – this is known as Charles Bonnet syndrome

 See your GP straight away if you're experiencing hallucinations.
 The recommended treatment options for hallucinations will depend on the underlying cause.
 For example, antipsychotic medication may help with hallucinations for people living with schizophrenia.

 Hallucinations can make you feel nervous, paranoid and frightened, so it's important to be with someone you can trust.

 The following information explains the typical types of hallucinations, including why they occur and what you can do.
-It covers: